groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/delete/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to delete text signatures from PPTX using C#"
+    title: "How to delete e-signatures from PPTX using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) simplifies the task for .NET developers to remove text signatures in PPTX files by implementing a few straightforward steps.
+      [GroupDocs.Signature](/signature/net/) simplifies the task for .NET developers to remove electronic signatures in PPTX files by implementing a few straightforward steps.

       1. Provide the path of the PPTX file to an instance of the Signature class.
-      2. Invoke the Search method to retrieve all text signatures within the document.
+      2. Invoke the Search method to retrieve all digital signatures within the document.
-      3. Delete one or more of the retrieved text signatures.
+      3. Delete one or more of the retrieved digital signatures.
       4. Examine the results of the document processing.

     code: